-On, 2018, the aggregation documents were made available for public review and a public information session on the aggregation plan was held on, 2018, at which citizens were encouraged to make comments on the aggregation documents.
-The aggregation documents continue to be available in the municipal offices for public review.

-On May 11, 2018, the Board of Aldermen approved the Aggregation Plan.
-(Exhibit C).

-On, 2018, pursuant to G.L.
-Chapter 164, Section 134(a) and Chapter 25A, Section 6(11), representatives of Good Energy met with the DOER to review the aggregation plan and obtain their guidance and technical assistance before filing the plan with the Department.

-On , 2018 the DOER issued a consultation letter regarding the City of Melrose Aggregation Plan.
+and a public information session on the aggregation plan was held on, 2018 at which citizens were encouraged to make comments on the aggregation document The aggregation documents continue to be available in the municipal offices for public review.
+8, On, 2018, the Board of Aldermen approved the Aggregation Plan.
+(Exhi C). bit On, 2018, pursuant to G.L.
+Chapter 164, Section 134(a) and Chapter 254.
+Section 6(11), representatives of Good Energy met with the DOER to review the aggregation plan and obtain their guidance and technical assistance before filing the plan with the Department.
+On, 2018 the DOER issued a consultation letter regarding the City of Melrose Aggregation Plan.
 (Exhibit D)